 5.2.7 As a Seller, the Google Payments Service will process payments received from Buyers on your behalf.

 5.2.8 A Sellers Account has the following features:

 a. a username, password and merchant key for added security;

 b. processing of payments on behalf of a Seller through the appropriate payment processing network;

-c. except if the Seller uses the Google Wallet Service on a Google Marketplace, use of commercially reasonable efforts to electronically transfer funds to a Seller's settlement account prior to the end of the second business day after the day on which the Seller submits the payment for processing, unless otherwise agreed between the Seller and GPAL (including the Google Play developer terms of service);
+c. except if the Seller uses the Google Payments Service on a Google Marketplace, use of commercially reasonable efforts to electronically transfer funds to a Seller's settlement account prior to the end of the second business day after the day on which the Seller submits the payment for processing, unless otherwise agreed between the Seller and GPAL (including the Google Play developer terms of service);

-d. if the Seller uses the Google Wallet Service on a Google Marketplace, use of commercially reasonable efforts to electronically transfer funds for Payment Transactions submitted for capture by Seller within a calendar month to Sellers Settlement Account before the close of business on the 15th day of the following calendar month.
+d. if the Seller uses the Google Payments Service on a Google Marketplace, use of commercially reasonable efforts to electronically transfer funds for Payment Transactions submitted for capture by Seller within a calendar month to Sellers Settlement Account before the close of business on the 15th day of the following calendar month.